Sinhua0201/PokemonGameFi/readme.md

 ## 📖 Project Overview

-**PokeChain** is a fully decentralized Pokemon-style game built on the **Sui blockchain**.
+**PokeChain** is a fully decentralized Pokemon-style game built on the **OneChain blockchain** (Sui-compatible).
 Players can collect, battle, breed, and trade Pokemon NFTs in an immersive 3D island world.
 All game assets are stored on-chain as NFTs, ensuring true ownership and transparency.

 Experience the nostalgia of Pokemon with the power of Web3 technology!